Forward and Inverse Simulation of Pseudo-Two-Dimensional Model of Lithium-Ion Batteries Using Neural Networks: Preliminary

 Lithium-ion battery cells consist of three main components: the positive electrode, separator, and negative electrode.
 Both the positive and negative electrodes contain solid particles, and the electrolyte permeates the porous structure of these electrodes as well as the separator, allowing lithium ions to move between the electrodes.
 When the battery is charged or discharged, lithium ions migrate through the electrolyte from the negative electrode to the positive electrode, or vice versa, driven by the potential difference between the electrodes.
 During this process, lithium ions enter or exit the solid particles within the electrodes, causing changes in lithium concentration inside these particles as a result of electrochemical reactions occurring at the interfaces.
 These electrochemical reactions and resulting concentration changes play a crucial role in determining the battery’s capacity, efficiency, and performance.

-The P2D model, proposed in \cite{doyle1993modeling}, captures the complex dynamics within a lithium-ion battery cell by modeling the transport and diffusion of lithium ions along the through-thickness of the cell, denoted as the $x$-direction.
-The model assumes that lithium ions move through the electrolyte in the $x$-direction, while lithium-ion diffusion within each spherical solid particle in the electrodes occurs symmetrically along the radial direction $r$.
+The P2D model, proposed in \cite{doyle1993modeling}, captures the complex dynamics within a Li-ion battery cell by modeling the transport and diffusion of lithium ions along the through-thickness of the cell, denoted as the $x$-direction.
+The model assumes that lithium ions move through the electrolyte in the $x$-direction, while Li-ion diffusion within each spherical solid particle in the electrodes occurs symmetrically along the radial direction $r$.
 In this paper, we denote the lengths of the positive electrode, separator, and negative electrode as $L_p$, $L_s$, and $L_n$, respectively.
 Then, $x \in [0, L_p] =: \mathcal{D}_p$ corresponds to the positive electrode, $x \in [L_p, L_p + L_s] =: \mathcal{D}_s$ represents the separator, and $x \in [L_p + L_s, L_p + L_s + L_n] =: \mathcal{D}_n$ represents the negative electrode.
 For simplicity, we denote the total length as $L:= L_p + L_s + L_n$.
 For the radial direction within solid particles, the coordinate $r$ ranges from $0$ to $\mathcal{R}_p$ in the positive electrode and from $0$ to $\mathcal{R}_n$ in the negative electrode, where $\mathcal{R}_p$ and $\mathcal{R}_n$ denote the radii of the solid particles in each electrode, respectively.
+For descriptive purposes, we provide a schematic representation of the P2D model in \Cref{fig-geometry_p2d}.

-The primary variables of the P2D model include: (1) the solid-phase lithium-ion concentration, \( c_{s,i} \) (\( i = p, n \)), in the positive and negative electrodes; (2) the solid-phase potential, \( \psi_i \) (\( i = p, n \)), in the electrodes; (3) the lithium-ion concentration, \( c_i \) (\( i = p, s, n \)), in the electrolyte; and (4) the liquid-phase potential, \( \phi_i \) (\( i = p, s, n \)), in the electrolyte.
+The primary variables of the P2D model include: (1) the solid-phase Li-ion concentration, \( c_{s,i} \) (\( i = p, n \)), in the positive and negative electrodes; (2) the solid-phase potential, \( \psi_i \) (\( i = p, n \)), in the electrodes; (3) the Li-ion concentration, \( c_i \) (\( i = p, s, n \)), in the electrolyte; and (4) the liquid-phase potential, \( \phi_i \) (\( i = p, s, n \)), in the electrolyte.
 Here, \( p \), \( s \), and \( n \) represent the positive electrode, separator, and negative electrode, respectively.
 Additional variables, such as the overpotential \(\eta_i\) and ionic flux \(j_i\), are also considered.
 A comprehensive summary of these state variables and other quantities used in the P2D model is provided in \Cref{tab-variables}.
 Using these variables, the governing equations of the P2D model are formulated to describe the time evolution of the state variables as follows.

-{\bf Solid Phase Concentration} (Fick's Second Law in Spherical Coordinates): For each $i=p,n$,
+{\bf Solid phase concentration} (Fick's Second Law in Spherical Coordinates): For each $i=p,n$,

 The boundary conditions are specified as follows: